-In giving a opinion under s.21, the ACMA must have regard to a range of matters set out in s.22 of the Act.
+In giving an opinion under section 21, the ACMA must have regard to a range of matters set out in section 22 of the BSA.
 These are the geographic coverage of the service, the number of persons who receive or are able to receive the service, the accessibility of the service, the duration and frequency of the provision of the service, the nature of the audience to which the service is targeted, the nature of the programs being provided by the service, and such other matters as the ACMA thinks fit.

 An opinion is binding for a minimum of five years as long as the service remains substantially the same as that described in the application, or in additional information supplied further to the application.
 If the service changes substantially in any way from that which the ACMA relies on to form its opinion, for example in terms of programming, method of delivery, coverage or location, the opinion would no longer be valid.

-Under s.210 of the Act, the ACMA is required to publish an opinion given under s.21 in the Government Notices Gazette.
+Under section 210 of the BSA, the ACMA is required to publish an opinion given under s.21 in the Government Notices Gazette.
 The opinion may not be published until the service to which it relates has commenced operation.

-To obtain a s.21 opinion, you must complete the form Application for opinion on category of broadcasting service.
+To obtain a section 21 opinion, you must complete the form Application for opinion on category of broadcasting service.
 The form is available on the website, or by contacting us.

 The ACMA has determined that a fee of $14,775 is payable for providing an opinion.
 The fee must be paid when the application is lodged.
 Cheques should be made payable to the Australian Communications and Media Authority.

-Applicants for a s.21 opinion should note that provision of an opinion by the Authority neither permits nor implies that the subject of the opinion is entitled to have access to broadcasting spectrum.
+Applicants for a section 21 opinion should note that provision of an opinion by the Authority neither permits nor implies that the subject of the opinion is entitled to have access to broadcasting spectrum.